chaldea-center/chaldea-docs/docs/guide/translation.md

 - `td_ruby`
 - `td_types`
 - `bgm_names`

 You can translate important files first, the above list is sorted by my own judgement.

-If a string contains year, such as "クリスマス2017"(Christmas 2017), please changed the year according to your region.
+If a string contains year, such as "クリスマス 2017"(Christmas 2017), please changed the year according to your region.
 Commonly, add 1 year for CN, add 2 years for NA/KR, 1~2 years for TW.

 2 - `"key"` is Simplified Chinese

 So only left `"CN": null` then fill Japanese and other translations.

 **File list:**

 - `chara_names`
 - `summon_names`

 3 - special `"key"`

 The most important files are `enums.json` and `trait.json`, all fields need translations.
 It maps the trait id or game words to display name.

 You should check the trait description in game data then fill the trait.
 Try search on AtlasAcademy and switch regions to check descriptions:

 - [https://apps.atlasacademy.io/db/JP/buffs?tvals=1](https://apps.atlasacademy.io/db/JP/buffs?tvals=1)
 - [https://apps.atlasacademy.io/db/JP/funcs?tvals=2](https://apps.atlasacademy.io/db/JP/funcs?tvals=2)

 4 - `override_mapping.json`